johannesgooth/da-king-county-housing/README.md

 ## Executive Summary

 This data analytics project offers strategic insights and actionable recommendations for real estate investments in King County, USA.
 Through a comprehensive analysis of housing data, we have identified key factors that influence property prices, including location, property size, condition, and timing.
-Leveraging these insights, we have formulated targeted strategies for our client, William Rodriguez, who seeks to optimize investment returns by purchasing properties in both urban and suburban areas.
+Leveraging these insights, we have developed targeted strategies for our client, William Rodriguez, who seeks to optimize investment returns by purchasing two properties for himself and his wife: one in an urban area and one in the countryside.

+For the city property, William’s priority is a centrally located, ready-to-move-in home.
+For the countryside property, he is targeting a non-renovated home with the goal of purchasing at the optimal time.

 (Note: William Rodriguez is a fictional client; any resemblance to actual persons is purely coincidental.)

 Our key findings suggest that purchasing smaller, well-maintained homes in centrally located city areas, and non-renovated properties in desirable suburban areas during the winter, can lead to significant cost savings.

-We recommend setting aside a budget of $612,000 for two properties, with additional funds allocated for renovations.
-These recommendations have been validated against average house prices across various zip codes, demonstrating their effectiveness across all areas.
+We recommend setting aside a total budget of $612,000 for the two properties, with additional funds allocated for renovating the countryside home.
+These recommendations have been validated through analysis of average house prices across various zip codes, demonstrating their effectiveness across different regions.

 ## Table of Contents